redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.2-kickstart-template/README.md

 4. Kick off that provisioning workflow with a limit of "just itself"

-We'll also be leveraging the `{% raw %}` capibilities of jinja so Ansible doesn't attempt to template out vars in the playbook tasks, but we do want the variables in `vars` and `module_defaults` instantiated.
+We'll also be leveraging the `raw` capibilities of jinja so Ansible doesn't attempt to template out vars in the playbook tasks, but we do want the variables in `vars` and `module_defaults` instantiated.

 ```
 %post